 This is a very adaptable recipe and below are a few easy substitutions and variations you can try.

 - Add nuts - Add ¼ cup of chopped nuts (such as pecans, walnuts or almonds) with the apples as you're assembling the rolls.
-Continue to bake as directed.
+Continue with the recipe as written.

 - Use pears - This recipe would also work well with pears instead of apples!